MatissesProjects/webcamKnn/README.md

   - This will allow us to serve the application on something like heroku easily in the future
 - [x] Create a better way to index the labels and text
   - Potentially use a loop over some variables

+### Base of this project

+This is heavily based off of the teachable machine Google tool, however simplified for easy addition to personal projects.